WeaamR/neural-network-experiments/submission/Task05_Dropout.md

 ## 4. Short Analysis

-### No Dropout
+### No Dropout — clear overfitting:

-The model without Dropout achieved the highest training accuracy of `99.73%` and the lowest training loss of `0.0089`.
-However, its validation loss increased to `0.1296`, while validation accuracy remained lower at `97.36%`.

-The model achieved its best validation loss at epoch `5`, but continued improving only on the training data afterward.
-This large separation between training and validation performance indicates clear overfitting.
+The loss gap is by far the widest at 0.1207, and the best validation loss occurred very early, at epoch 5.
+After that point, training loss kept falling (down to 0.0089) while validation loss climbed back up to 0.1296 — nearly 15× the final training loss.
+With no regularization, every neuron is free to fit the training set as tightly as possible, including its noise, and the model has no mechanism preventing it from drifting away from generalizable patterns once it passes the optimal point.

-### Dropout = 0.1
+### Dropout = 0.1 — partial regularization:

-Using a Dropout rate of `0.1` reduced overfitting while preserving strong training performance.
-The final validation loss decreased to `0.1007`, and the model achieved the highest final validation accuracy of `97.50%`.

-Its best validation loss was `0.0858` at epoch `8`.
-This configuration provided a good balance between fitting the training data and generalizing to unseen validation data.
+The gap shrinks substantially to 0.0663, and the best epoch shifts later, to epoch 8 — dropout slowed the rate at which the model overfits, buying more useful training time.
+Final validation loss (0.1007) is noticeably lower than the no-dropout run, even though final training loss is higher (0.0344 vs 0.0089).
+This is the regularization tradeoff in action: a worse fit to training data in exchange for a better fit to unseen data.

-### Dropout = 0.3
+### Dropout = 0.3 — best generalization, near-zero gap:

-A Dropout rate of `0.3` applied stronger regularization.
-Its training loss increased to `0.0888`, and training accuracy decreased to `97.09%`, because 30% of the hidden neurons were randomly disabled during each training step.

-Despite the lower training performance, the model maintained a validation accuracy of `97.46%` and achieved the lowest best validation loss, `0.0853`, at epoch `12`.
-This shows that stronger Dropout significantly limited overfitting while maintaining good generalization.

-The validation accuracy was slightly higher than the training accuracy because Dropout was active during training but disabled during validation.
-During validation, the complete network was available for prediction.
+This configuration achieves the smallest loss gap of all three at just 0.0056, meaning training and validation loss converge to nearly the same value (0.0888 vs 0.0944).
+This is a strong sign of a well-regularized model: the network is no longer significantly outperforming itself on data it has memorized versus data it hasn't seen.
+The best epoch is also the latest of the three (epoch 12), showing dropout extended useful training time the most by continuously preventing the network from prematurely converging on memorized patterns.
+Despite having the highest final training loss of the three runs, this configuration achieved the best validation performance overall — both in terms of the lowest best validation loss (0.0853) and the tightest train-validation alignment.

 ### Comparison of Overfitting